imatix/gsl/README.txt

 * `variable = expression` - Assign a value to a variable
 * `while condition... endwhile` - Repeat a block while the condition is true

-To run the above program, assuming it was saved in a file called interest.gsl, I type this command:
+To run the above program, assuming it was saved in a file called `interest.gsl`, I type this command:

     gsl interest

 This executes the script and tells me that if I am really patient, I'll be rich one day.
 Now I'm going to change this little program to make the same kind of calculation for different amounts, rates, and years.
 Where do I put these different terms and rates?
 The answer is, in an XML file.
-The file is called deposits.xml:
+The file is called `deposits.xml`:

     <?xml version="1.0"?>
     <deposits script = "interest.gsl" >